-Cramlington Kids Club, based on our site in blue 'mobile' accommodation, provides child care for babies through to pre and after school care for older children.
+Cramlington Kids Club, based on our site in 'mobile' accommodation, provides child care for babies and after school care for older children.

 OUR SCHOOL AIMS

 We aim to have pupils who are happy, confident and interested in life and enthusiastic about the changes they encounter.